calvinchengyx/COVID19_Tweets/README.md

 Thirdly, we applied R package [`tweetscores`](https://github.com/pablobarbera/twitter_ideology) to estimate each user’s political ideology.
 It is an algorithm developed by [Barberá (2015)](https://www.cambridge.org/core/journals/political-analysis/article/birds-of-the-same-feather-tweet-together-bayesian-ideal-point-estimation-using-twitter-data/91E37205F69AEA32EF27F12563DC2A0A), assuming that people are more likely to follow social media accounts of elected officials who align with their ideology.
 In other words, it would estimate a user’s political ideology based on his/her followees.
 It yielded a continuous ideological score from -2.5 to +2.5 with a mean of 0 for each user (negative and positive scores mean Democrats and Republicans respectively).
 With the user profile data, we then extracted all users’ followees (N = 380,467,763) and calculated their political ideology accordingly.
 164,941 users are successfully fetched with ideology scores while 37,193 users’ ideologies are NA (they did not follow any political related Twitter accounts).
 Therefore, we recoded those NAs into 0 score as well, indicating that these users might be indifferent to political affairs or have neutral political ideologies.

-Please refer to `ideos.Rdata` file for details and this data file is the meta file for political ideology related analysis in the project.
+Please refer to `ideos.rds` file for details and this data file is the meta file for political ideology related analysis in the project.

 ### Virality Score <a name="cascade"></a>
 To detect the diffusion model of CT tweets, we first re-constructed retweet chains.
 Twitter API only records retweet chains of the source tweet and last retweet, ignoring intermediareis.
 For example, if A is the source tweet, B retweets A, and then C retweets it from B, Twitter API would only record two chains: B-A, C-A, neglecting the real chain C-B. In other words, all indirect retweets are directly related to the source tweet in raw Twitter data.
 In addition, the retweet count variable in raw Twitter data only represent the retweet count of source tweets.
 [Please refer to details of retweeting information here](https://gwu-libraries.github.io/sfm-ui/posts/2016-11-10-twitter-interaction) and [raw Twitter data metircs here](https://developer.twitter.com/en/docs/labs/tweet-metrics/overview).

 The overall logic for rebuilding retweet chains is that, for a source tweet and all its retweets, we first sort retweets in a chronological order, and then judge whether the retweet’s user is a follower of the source tweet user or other retweet users’ follower.
-The retweet chain would be re-constructed on the most recent retweeting behaviour between two users with a following relationship [(Liang, 2015)](https://academic.oup.com/joc/article/68/3/525/4972615).
+The retweet chain would be re-constructed on the most recent retweeting behaviour between two users with a following relationship.
+For more details, please refer to Liang's paper [_Broadcast Versus Viral Spreading: The Structure of Diffusion Cascades and Selective Sharing on Social Media_](https://academic.oup.com/joc/article/68/3/525/4972615).

 For retweets in our CT dataset, they might not have completed retweets of every source retweet.
 For example, source tweet A’s retweet count indicates that it was retweeted 10 times, however, there might be only 5 retweets collected in our dataset.
 The retweet chain then is constructed based on these retweets.
 Several reasons should be responsible for this limitation.
 First of all, it is the sampling error of the public Coronavirus Twitter dataset due to its data collection methods.
 Secondly, the retweet user might delete their retweets before our data collection.
 Moreover, the retweet user has a protected Twitter account so that we cannot access their data.

 To make up for it, we re-collected additional 3,929 original tweets’ retweets (N=45,516) via Twitter API whose retweet counts are less than 100 (the Twitter API limits developers’ requesting behaviours of retrieving retweets from a certain tweet with a maximum quota of 100.)
 Hence, the reconstruction was built on two datasets: 1) retweets in our raw CT dataset; 2) original tweets in our CT dataset and their retweets from another round of Twitter API data collection.
 Please refer to `diffNet_1007.rds` for reconstructed retweet chains.
 Following research related to retweet behaviors is based on this data file.

-Next, we calculatd virality scores of tweets in reconstructed retweet chains.
+Next, we calculatd virality scores of tweets based on the reconstructed retweet chains.
 You can refer to `virality_score_aug18.rds` for this variable data.

 ### Moral-Emotional Words <a name="moral"></a>
 We applied dictionary-based method to construct moral-emotional variables.
-For each tweet content, we cleaned noise first including urls, retweet prefix, special characters etc. Then we applied dictionary methods to count moral-emotional words in tweets via [`quanteda`](https://tutorials.quanteda.io/basic-operations/tokens/tokens_lookup) package.
+For each tweet content, we cleaned noise first including urls, retweet prefix, special characters etc. Then we counted moral-emotional words in tweets via [`quanteda`](https://tutorials.quanteda.io/basic-operations/tokens/tokens_lookup) package.
 Moral and emotional dictionaries comes from following sources:

 - Moral Dictionaries:
 	- Graham, J., Haidt, J., & Nosek, B. A. (2009). _Liberals and Conservatives Rely on Different Sets of Moral Foundations_, [Appendix](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fa0015141) & [Moral Foundation Org](https://moralfoundations.org/wp-content/uploads/files/downloads/moral%20foundations%20dictionary.dic)